Use advanced features like plugins, skills, and sub-agents.

 Runs terminal commands like Rscript, git, rm.
 (A shell is the program that runs your terminal commands.)

-By default Claude Code asks before almost every action.
+By default the agent asks before almost every action.
 Use /permissions to pre-approve commands as you build trust.

 Anatomy